Here are some quick tips that will make your trip fun and safe:

 Secure Your Home Before Leaving

-Make sure that your home is not vulnerable before you go away when you travel in the fall.
+Make sure that your home is not vulnerable before you go away when you travel in the fall by enabling your home security system.

 - Make sure that any access points like doors and windows are sturdy and working properly.